xinzhou0714/Case_Study_Gruppe_08/README.md

 ![Directory-Shortcut.png](pics/Directory-Shortcut.png)

-but  the directory `Data`   will ignored  on  Github because the data files are to large.
+but  the directory `Data`   will ignored  on  Github because the data files are too large.

 so please add data file after you cloned this repository.